 In some cases you can even book a cheaper paid ticket in the cabin you intend to upgrade to, rather than booking a full fare ticket one cabin down.

-It’s expected that the oneworld alliance will be introducing reciprocal upgrades by the end of 2022.
-Initially this was supposed to be rolled out before the end of 2020, though not surprisingly coronavirus caused the timeline to be delayed.
+It’s expected that the oneworld alliance will be introducing reciprocal upgrades by the end of 2024.
+Initially this was supposed to be rolled out before the end of 2020, though there have been some delays with the implementation.

 However, don’t get too excited.
 This won’t mean that any upgrade privileges you get on “your” airline will be extended to other airlines.
 Rather it’s likely that this would work similar to the Star Alliance upgrade program, which requires you to book a full fare ticket, and also requires there to be award availability for your flight.